AllenNeuralDynamics/aind-exaspim-soma-detection/README.md

 ### Step 1: Proposal Generation

 The objective of this step is to generate initial proposals for potential soma locations by detecting blob-like structures in the image.
-Our proposal detection algorithm includes the following steps:
+Our proposal generation algorithm consists the following steps:

 <blockquote>
   <p>a.
 Smooth image with Gaussian filter to reduce false positives.</p>